ge-high-assurance/RACK/nodegroups/README.md

 # Nodegroups folder

-Each sub-folder has nodegroups for a particular purpose / application.

 A **nodegroup** is a SemTK construct that represents a sub-graph.
 SemTK generates SPARQL queries from nodegroups.
 They also may contain ingestion templates which allow SemTK to map CSV files to the subgraph